UsabilityEngineering/ux-journal-tyrodgers18/j01/README.md

 After selecting the meal the app guided me through customization steps.
 First I chose two flavors for the wings.
 Next I picked fries for the side, and ranch as the dressing.
 Finally I tried to select a drink.
 This is where things went wrong.
 The drink selection box would not respond.
 No matter how many times I tapped it, the app would not let me choose a drink.
 And without a drink selection, the app would not let me proceed to checkout.

+In the wingstop menu, the interface looked like this:
 ![DrinkSelectionUberEats](UberEats_Pic.PNG)

 I tried backing out and reselecting the meal, refreshing and restarting the app, but nothing worked.
 I realized I could not complete my order and was frustrated.
 The meal I wanted was unattainable.
 After spending over 15 minutes trying to order and fix the issue, I gave up.
 I closed the app and drove to Chipotle instead.
 While Chipotle was not what I initially wanted, I knew I could rely on their in store ordering process.